MSikos/20th-Century/README.md

 # Tools Used
 I analyzed the data using the Anaconda distrobution of Python with the following libraries:

-Pandas - for data analysis
+Pandas - for data analysis </br>
-NumPy - for mathematical equations
+NumPy - for mathematical equations </br>
-SciPy - for data equations
+SciPy - for data equations </br>
-Seaborn - for data visulizations
+Seaborn - for data visulizations </br>
-Matplotlib - for data visualizations
+Matplotlib - for data visualizations </br>
-NTLK - for Natural Language Processing
+NTLK - for Natural Language Processing </br>
-Spacy - for Natural Language Processing
+Spacy - for Natural Language Processing </br>
-Pyvis - for network graph visualizations
+Pyvis - for network graph visualizations </br>

 # Folders
 The project files are broken down into the following folders:

-01 Project Management - contains the project brief documentation detailing the analysis 02 Data: Separated into two subfolders Original Data and Prepared Data.
-These contains the original data frames and the data frames after they have been cleaned and prepared for analysis respectively.
-(Data files not uploaded to GitHub due to size.)
+01 Project Management - contains the project brief documentation detailing the analysis </br>
+02 Data: Separated into two subfolders Original Data and Prepared Data.
+These contains the original data frames and the data frames after they have been cleaned and prepared for analysis respectively. </br>
-03 Scripts - contains the Jupyter notebooks containing the coding for the analysis and visualizations.
+03 Scripts - contains the Jupyter notebooks containing the coding for the analysis and visualizations. </br>
-04 Visualization - contains all of the graphs and graphics used when developing the final presentation with my insights.
+04 Visualization - contains all of the graphs and graphics used when developing the final presentation with my insights. </br>